Harsh260105/FinWise/README.md

-# 💰 Budget Management App
+# 💰 Financial Wellness App

 ## 🚀 Transform Your Financial Life with Ease!